When in Germany… Visit a Beer Garden!

 For more aromatic styles like Maibock, glassware becomes even more important.
 Use one that tapers at the top to trap those intense aromas.
 When in doubt, a Pilstulpe is a far better choice than a simple cylindrical beer jug.

-If you’ve got one, a Seidel or Tankard with a bulbous belly is ideal; it lets the beer breathe and bloom as you sip.
+If you’ve have one, a Seidel or Tankard with a bulbous belly is ideal; it lets the beer breathe and bloom as you sip.

 And don’t serve it ice-cold!
 These strong beers shine at a warmer 10–13 °C, where all those rich, malty flavours and spicy, fruity aromas can fully unfold.